mjvbhaskar1000/tensorflow-gpu-ubuntu/README.md

 # Tensorflow-GPU installation on ubuntu
 *Installation was done on: April 12th, 2018.
 Guide prepared on April 14th, 2018*

-Recently, i purchased a NVidia Graphics Card.
+Recently, I upgraded my NVidia Graphics Card, old drivers were not compatible with the new GPU.
 I had a tough time to setup Tensorflow-GPU on Ubuntu.
-Hence, I decided to make a comprehensive installation instruction guide.
+Hence, decided to make a comprehensive installation instruction guide.

 ### Hardware
 - Graphics Card: MSI Duke GTX 1080 <br/>